-Cannabis Defoliation Guide: How to defoliate your cannabis plant
+Cannabis Defoliation Guide: How to defoliate cannabis plants

 Cannabis defoliation is a simple process of removing a marijuana leaf.
 Typically a few are removed at a time and it can be very beneficial for the plants.